elysedemkiw/Acemoglu-Replication-The-Simple-Macroeconomics-of-AI/README.md

 # Realized AI Productivity Gains
 ### Anchoring Acemoglu's Task-Based TFP Ceiling to BTOS Firm-Adoption Data

-**One-line summary.** Acemoglu (2024) estimates the TFP gain AI will eventually deliver *at full adoption*; this project anchors that ceiling to real adoption data (U.S. Census BTOS) to ask **how much of that gain has actually been realized so far, and on what trajectory.**
+Acemoglu (2024) estimates the TFP gain AI will eventually deliver *at full adoption*; this project a) reproduces that result given the author'soriginal parameters and b) anchors that ceiling to real adoption data from US Census Business Trends and Outlooks Survey to ask **how much of that gain has actually been realized so far, and on what trajectory.**

-**Headline finding.** At today's ~10% firm adoption, the U.S. economy has realized only about a **tenth** of AI's eventual TFP gain — and how large that fraction is depends almost entirely on where adoption ultimately **saturates**, which the data cannot yet pin down. *Speed is well-identified; the ceiling is a scenario.*
+**Main finding:** at today's approx 10% firm adoption, the US economy has realized only about a **tenth** of AI's eventual TFP gain, and how large that fraction is depends almost entirely on where adoption ultimately **saturates**, which the data cannot yet pin down. *Speed is well-identified; the ceiling is a scenario dependent on those four parameters (part 1).*

 ---